 The music department of Lutheran High School offers a number of opportunities for interested students.
-Knight Band performs at many of the sports activities.
-Jazz band is a group of students who rehearse after school hours and is available to entertain at functions.
-The Fine Arts department also offers choral and instrumental ensembles as well as opportunity for students to participate in state music competition.
+Courses include Band, Choir, Strings, and Guitar courses.
+Beyond the classroom, many students participate in music through handbells and Homeroom Choir.
+Pep Band performs at many of the sports activities.
+The Fine Arts department also offers choral and instrumental ensembles as well as opportunities for students to participate in state music competition.

 Each class will elect a set of officers to conduct its class business.
 An advisor or advisors supervise the class and their activities.